-Our Mid-Continent assets primarily consist of the properties acquired from Crow Creek Energy on May 3, 2011 and include operated and non-operated properties in the Golden Trend Field, SCOOP play, Cana Shale play, Verden field, and other fields located in the Anadarko Basin of western Oklahoma; the Mansfield field and other fields in the Arkoma Basin of Arkansas and Oklahoma; and various fields in the Texas Panhandle.
+The Mid-Continent region consists of operated and non-operated properties in the Golden Trend field, Cana Shale play, Verden field, and other fields located in the Anadarko Basin of western Oklahoma; the Mansfield field and other fields in the Arkoma Basin of Arkansas and Oklahoma; and various fields in the Texas Panhandle.
 Within the Mid-Continent region, our assets can generally be characterized as mature fields that produce from multiple reservoirs.
 Productive depths range from approximately 2,500 feet in the Arkoma fields of western Arkansas to greater than 18,000 feet in the Springer formation in certain western Oklahoma fields.

-Our largest producing field is the Golden Trend Field in Grady, McClain and Garvin Counties, Oklahoma.
-The field is a large structural trap that produces from the shallow Pennsylvanian- age Deese formation to the deep Ordovician Arbuckle formation.
+Our largest producing field in the region is the Golden Trend field, which extends across Grady, McClain and Garvin Counties in Oklahoma.
+The field is a large structural trap, discovered in 1947, that produces from the shallow Pennsylvanian Deese formation to the deep Ordovician Arbuckle formation.
 Most of our current production is from the Bromide formation and the "Big Four" interval consisting of the Viola, Hunton, Woodford and Sycamore formations.
 We typically drill through all these formations and perform multi-stage fracture stimulation completions in the Bromides and "Big Four" intervals.

-We have a significant ownership position in the new and expanding Cana (Woodford) Shale and Southeast Cana Shale plays in western Oklahoma, consisting of approximately 15,200 net acres in these plays extending across Canadian, Blaine, Dewey, Grady, Garvin and Stephens Counties in Oklahoma.
-The Cana and Southeast Cana Shale produce from horizontal wells drilled to vertical depths of 11,000 - 13,000 feet and extended with horizontal lateral lengths of approximately 5,000 feet.
-The horizontal laterals are fracture stimulated in multiple stages to optimize productivity from the shale reservoir.
+We have a significant ownership position in the new and expanding Cana (Woodford) Shale and Southeast Cana Shale plays in western Oklahoma.
+We have approximately 17,427 net acres in these plays extending across Canadian, Blaine, Dewey, Grady, Garvin, McClain and Stephens Counties in Oklahoma.
+The Cana and Southeast Cana Shale produce from horizontal wells drilled to vertical depths of 11,000 to 15,500 feet and extended with horizontal lateral lengths of approximately 5,000 to 10,000 feet.
+The horizontal laterals are fracture stimulated in multiple stages to optimize production from the shale reservoir.

-The Southern Alabama region includes the Big Escambia Creek, Flomaton and Fanny Church Fields located in Escambia County, Alabama.
+The South Alabama region includes the Big Escambia Creek, Flomaton and Fanny Church fields located in Escambia County, Alabama.
 These fields produce from either the Smackover or Norphlet formations at depths ranging from approximately 15,000 to 16,000 feet.
-The Big Escambia Creek field was discovered in 1971 and encompasses approximately 11,568 gross and 7,334 net Eagle Rock operated acres.
-As of December 31, 2012, we operated eighteen productive wells with an average ownership of 63% working interest and 54% net revenue interest in the Big Escambia Creek field.
+The Big Escambia Creek field was discovered in 1971 and encompasses approximately 11,568 gross (7,436 net) Eagle Rock operated acres.
+We operate eighteen productive wells with an average ownership of 63% working interest and 54% net revenue interest in the Big Escambia Creek field.

-The Fanny Church Field is located two miles east of Big Escambia Creek.
-Our ownership includes approximately 1,284 gross and 949 net operated acres with two productive, operated wells having an average ownership of 85% working interest and 66% net revenue interest.
+The Fanny Church field is located two miles east of Big Escambia Creek.
+Our ownership includes approximately 1,123 gross (839 net) operated acres that include three productive operated wells with an ownership of 80% working interest and 62% net revenue interest.

-The Flomaton Field is adjacent to and partially underlies the Big Escambia Creek Field.
-The field encompasses approximately 1,280 gross and 1,256 net Eagle Rock operated acres and produces from the Norphlet formation at depths from approximately 15,000 to 16,000 feet.
-As of December 31, 2012, we operated three productive wells with an approximate average 91% working interest and 78% net revenue interest.
+The Flomaton field is adjacent to and partially underlies the Big Escambia Creek field.
+The field encompasses approximately 2,570 gross (2,252 net) Eagle Rock operated acres and produces from the Norphlet formation at depths from approximately 15,000 to 16,000 feet.
+We operate three productive wells with an approximate average 91% working interest and 78% net revenue interest.

-The Smackover and Norphlet reservoirs are sour, gas condensate reservoirs which produce fluids containing a high percentage of hydrogen sulfide and carbon dioxide.
-These impurities are extracted at the Eagle Rock-operated Big Escambia Creek Treating Facility or Flomaton Treating Facility, and the treated gas is further processed for the removal of natural gas liquids in the Big Escambia Creek Gas Processing Facility.
+The Smackover and Norphlet reservoirs are sour gas condensate reservoirs which produce gas and fluids containing a high percentage of hydrogen sulfide and carbon dioxide.
+These impurities are extracted at the Eagle Rock-operated Big Escambia Creek Treating Facility or the Flomaton Treating Facility, and the effluent gas is further processed for the removal of natural gas liquids in our Big Escambia Creek Gas Processing Facility.
 During 2013, the Flomaton facility sulfur recovery unit was shut down due to equipment failure.
 The untreated Flomaton facility gas was re-routed to the Big Escambia Creek facility for treating and processing, while continuing to stabilize and sell the Flomaton and Fanny Church condensate at the Flomaton facility.
-The operation of the wells and the facilities are closely connected, and we are the largest owner and operator of the combined assets.
+The operation of the wells and the facilities is closely connected, and we are the largest owner and operator of the combined assets.
 In addition to selling condensate, natural gas, and NGLs, we also market elemental sulfur.

 In East Texas, Mississippi and Louisiana, we operate 34 productive wells and own a non-operated interest in an additional 102 wells.
 The average working interest in these productive operated and non-operated wells is 84% and 3%, respectively.
-The East Texas fields produce primarily from the Smackover Trend at depths from 12,000 to 12,700 feet and encompass approximately 18,991 gross and 15,872 net Eagle Rock acres.
-As of December 31, 2012, we operated 32 productive wells which produce gas that contains between approximately 25% to 65% of impurities (hydrogen sulfide, nitrogen, and carbon dioxide).
-The Edgewood field also contains two productive gas wells in the Cotton Valley formation at depths of 11,500 to 11,600 feet which produce sweet natural gas.
-The East Texas production, with the exception of a single well, is delivered to the third party owned Eustace Plant for separation of condensate, removal of impurities, and extraction of natural gas liquids and sulfur.
-The residue gas is sold by the midstream plant operator to various markets.
+The East Texas fields produce primarily from the Smackover Trend at depths from 12,000 to 12,700 feet and encompass approximately 18,991 gross (15,872 net) Eagle Rock acres.
+We operate 32 productive wells which produce gas that contains between approximately 25% to 65% of impurities (hydrogen sulfide, nitrogen, and carbon dioxide).
+The Edgewood field contains two productive gas wells in the Cotton Valley at depths of 11,500 to 11,600 feet which produce "sweet" natural gas.
+The East Texas production, with the exception of a single well, is gathered by Tristream Energy, LLC and processed at its Eustace Plant for separation of condensate, removal of impurities, and extraction of natural gas liquids and sulfur.

-In South Texas, we operate ten productive wells with 100% working interest and 88% net revenue interest in the Jourdanton field in Atascosa County, Texas, which was originally discovered in 1945 by Humble Oil Company.
+In South Texas, we operate ten productive wells with 100% working interest and 88% net revenue interest in the Jourdanton field in Atascosa County, Texas, which was discovered in 1945 by Humble Oil Company.
 Our net leasehold ownership in the field is 926 acres.
-Our production from the field is primarily from the Edwards carbonates (7,300 to 7,400 feet); however, production was previously established in multiple reservoirs above the Edwards interval, in the Georgetown, Austin Chalk, and Buda formations.
+Our production from the field is primarily from the Edwards carbonates (7,300 to 7,400 feet); however, production has been established in multiple reservoirs above the Edwards interval, predominately the Georgetown, Austin Chalk, and Buda formations.
 In addition, the Eagle Ford shale is productive in the southern portion of Atascosa County, but it has not been widely tested in the immediate vicinity of our wells.

-The Mississippi properties produce from the Smackover formation at depths of 16,500 feet to 17,200 feet, and our interests encompass approximately 800 gross and 790 net acres.
-As of December 31, 2012, we operated one productive oil well and one productive gas well.
+Our Mississippi properties produce from the Smackover formation at depths of 16,500 feet to 17,200 feet, and our interests encompass approximately 800 gross and 790 net acres.
+We operate one productive oil well and one productive gas well.